Why Should I Consider Adopting an ERP System?February 7, 2023

 A firm grasp on account management of your new business significantly impacts its growth and success.
 Failing to understand the dos and don’ts of business accounting can hamper profits and incur high costs.

 According to a report, only one-third of American small businesses employ an expert bookkeeper.
-The same report revealed that almost 66% of the business owners have no plans to hire one in the near future.
+The same report revealed that almost 66% of business owners have no plans to hire one in the near future.

 A vast majority of new business owners prefer to handle their accounts themselves, which is completely fine as long as they know how to go about it.
 However, many of them attempt to test and trial methods to see which works best without professional help.
 This leads to erroneous calculations and ineffective bookkeeping.